-- 12. On receipt of a complaint, the Head of HR will, in consultation with the Welfare Dean in the event of a student complainant, and with the Senior Tutor in the case of academic staff, take such steps as they think necessary or appropriate to understand the nature of the complaint and the outcome sought which may include: - a) informing the person against whom a complaint has been made of the allegations against him or her; - b) meeting separately with the complainant and the alleged harasser (at which meetings they should be provided with the right to be accompanied); - c) speaking to other relevant people on a confidential basis; and/or - d) obtaining further relevant information. - 13.
+- 11. On receipt of a complaint, the Head of HR will, in consultation with the Senior Tutor in the case of academic staff, take such steps as they think necessary or appropriate to understand the nature of the complaint and the outcome sought which may include: - a) informing the person against whom a complaint has been made of the allegations against him or her; - meeting separately with the complainant and the alleged harasser (at which meetings they should be provided with the right to be accompanied); - c) speaking to other relevant people on a confidential basis; and/or - d) obtaining further relevant information. - 12.
 The Head of HR, in consultation with the Senior Tutor in the case of academic staff, will then decide how to proceed and will inform the parties in writing.
-They may make such enquiries as are necessary to determine the complaint, or may commission an investigation, where circumstances preclude them from concluding the matter in a timely fashion. - 14.
+They may make such enquiries as are necessary to determine the complaint, or may commission an investigation, where circumstances preclude them from concluding the matter in a timely fashion. - 13.
 The Head of HR, in consultation with the Senior Tutor in the case of academic staff, may also determine that immediate interim action is necessary pending the outcome of a formal process.